 Step 4.
 Refrigerate, covered, for at least 6 hours.

 Step 5.
 Garnish and serve.

 What Else Can I Use?

-Here are some other starter recipes, perfect for your Easter table:
+Here are some other Easter desserts to check out:

-If you make this Three Ingredient Cauliflower Soup, and I hope you do, please leave me a comment here and rate the recipe.
+If you make this Magic Lemon Meringue Pie Pudding, and I hope you do, please leave me a comment here and rate the recipe.
 Your feedback means a lot to me!
 You can also post to Instagram and tag me so I can share your creations!